rami8797/ea_capstone_2022_macrosystems_variance/README.md

 11. shapely (and geometry module and box function)

 #### Running the Workflow
 Begin by opening the python command prompt or terminal on your computer.
-Activate your environment by typing ```python conda activate macrosystems_spectral_variance``` and then ```jupyter notebook```.
+Activate your environment by typing ```conda activate macrosystems_spectral_variance``` and then ```jupyter notebook```.
 This will open jupyter notebook in a browser tab.
 From there, navigate to the the macrosystems_blog.ipynb file located in the notebooks_and_notebook_resources directory of this repository.
 Run the notebook by selecting Kernel from the menu bar and then Restart & Run All.
 Finally, select Restart and Run all Cells when prompted.
 Reading through the notebook will get you up to speed on the current status of the project as well as prompt you to download an h5 file that will be used in the other notebooks contained within the repository.

 After running the macrosystems_blog.ipynb file, run the no_code_html_macrosystems_blog.ipynb using the same methods outline above to convert the macrosystems_blog.ipynb file to an html file with code blocks removed.
 This may be useful for reporting purposes.